SealedSaint/CarND-MPC-Project/WRITEUP.md

 I believe converting to the car's frame of reference made calculating the error values easier and probably more accurate.
 It was also handy because the reference lines the simulator draws are all points from the car's frame of reference.

 ## Latency
 The latency was a little tricky to deal with at first, so I turned it off.
 Once I got my MPC working without the latency, I turned it back on and found that I needed to do some tweaking.
-I'm not really sure why, but the latency affected the lines the simulator drew, rotating them relative to the car so they were out of place.
-Perhaps this is because the lines are drawn relative to the car which had an additional 100ms of travel before the draw?

-Tweaking cost scaling values took care of the latency problem for me.
-Specifically, increasing the cost of high steer angle values helped the most.
-Issues still show up at times causing the car to oscillate, but it slowly settles down and doesn't get out of control.
+While altering the cost factors helped with the latency issues, the biggest improvement came when I pre-forecasted where the car would be 100ms later before passing state values to the MPC solver.
+I used the same kinematic equations in the solver to change the initial state (provided by the simulator) to be where we expect the car to be 100ms in the future.